 Do not add meat or dairy products because they tend to attract unwanted visitors to your compost pile.

-Let the pile break down over time and feed this into your worm farm as bedding,
+Let the pile break down and cool over time.
+Feed this into your worm farm as a natural food source

 Visit our How to Compost page to learn more about composting.

-Composted manure is another great bedding for your outdoor worm farms but access to clean manure sources are getting hard to find so I recommend sticking with compost unless you have a reliable source of animal manure.
+I recommend sticking with compost as a food source unless you have a reliable source of animal manure.

 Animal manures will need composting also before feeding back to your worms.